Food assistance resources

 Phone

-If you don’t have Internet access or need additional help applying for SNAP benefits, contact the Alliance’s SNAP-ARK Call Center at 1-833-762-7275 from 10 a.m.-3 p.m., Monday-Wednesday-Friday, 10 a.m. to 6 p.m., Tuesday-Thursday.
-A Spanish language operator is available 5 days a week.
+If you don’t have Internet access or need additional help applying for SNAP benefits, contact the Alliance’s SNAP-ARK Call Center at 1-833-762-7275 from 10 a.m.-6 p.m., Mondays and Fridays.
+A Spanish language operator is available.
+Please leave a message if you call outside of operating hours.
+A member of our SNAP Outreach team will return your call.
 Contact Director of SNAP Programs Cathy May at cmay@arhungeralliance.org.

 BECOME A SNAP OUTREACH VOLUNTEER